OddCanons/mashups/orange_is_the_new_black_box/mashup_rules.md

 ## Steps

-1. Choose your name.
+1. Choose your name following the Paranoia naming convention.
 This may take a long time to get right.
 You can come back to it.
-1. Choose your service group.
+1. Choose or roll for your service group.
 This will map to a Mutant: Elysium profession.
 See the table below.
 1. Roll for a mutation (MYZ 71) and (ONBB).
 1. Distribute 12 attribute points.
 1. Distribute 6 skill points.
 1. Choose your talent.
 1. Decide if your mutation is registered.
-Machine Empathy (ONBB) may not be registered.
-Your clones would be eliminated on sight.
+Machine Empathy (ONBB) may not be registered; your clones would be eliminated on sight.
-1. Choose your secret society.
+1. Choose or roll your secret society.
 1. Your starting reputation within your secret society is 3, modified as follows:
     1. Apply the modifier for the profession to which your service group mapped.
     1. Apply -2 if your mutation is registered, except: